robmoore-i/Eatcheap/README.md

 11. In the window that you used to open the editor, the little rectangular one with the light brown background, you'll see all the lines of code loaded into the J interpreter.

 12. You can now run the program!
+Below is usage for the functions

 ==================================
-# Available functions :
+# Available functions:

 poundsPerServing x

 Where x is a food defined as a list with 5 number elements, representing the £££ per unit (ie cost of box of cornflakes), the number of servings per unit (ie number of bowls of cereal you can get from a box of cornflakes), the protein per serving, the calories per serving and the "food type" which currently has no use... but I will later, to determine the healthiness of meals you know.
 Carbs+protein+fat+healthyshit=balanced meal.

+Example- poundsPerServing rice

+Result- number of pounds you spend for each serving of rice you get

 Returns the number of pounds you spend per serving of the food.